Icon-5066STANAG 5066 Server

 Full Duplex & Broadcast

-The most common form of HF communication is Half-duplex, where a modem is either transmitting or receiving at any time.
+The most common form of HF communication is Half-duplex, where transmission direction alternates.
 This is often used for reliable (ARQ) transmission between a pair of nodes where each node alternately transmits and receives.
 Icon-5066 supports two additional modes of STANAG 5066 compliant communication:

 - Broadcast.
 Where a node continuously sends non-ARQ traffic and never receives any data.
 This will typically be used at fixed frequency from a transmit-only site.